00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-14.png)

-**NOTE:** At this point the engagement would pause and I would establish contact with the client to inform them that have gained access to the application with administrative level credentials.
+**NOTE:** At this point the engagement would pause and I would establish contact with the client to tell them that have gained access to the application with administrative level credentials.
 If the system is in production and the severity is great enough a request to update/patch/or offline the system would be made.
 Otherwise, it will be the client's call on how to proceed.
 For the sake of this write-up, we will be proceeding.

 7. At this time during an engagement I would try to gain a foothold on the target.
 Since we have administrative access to the ColdFusion application I would do some research on how this could be done.
 Through thru enumeration of the application, we know that it is Java-based (Attachment 11).
 Since time is usually of the essence on an engagement let's try a quick way to obtain a reverse shell from the application.